miekg/pgo/README.md

 for docker's installation).
 It allows for remote interaction via an SSH interface, which `pgoctl` makes easy to use.
 For this SSH interface no local users need to exist on the target system.
-The compose is (usually) executed under a particular user name, those users do need an account on the target system, they do not need shell access.
+The compose is (usually) executed under a particular user name, those users do need an account on the target system, they do not need shell access, because everything runs through SSH of pgod(8).

+The main idea here is that developers can push stuff easier to production and that you can have some of the goodies from Kubernetes, but not the bad stuff like the networking - the big trade-off being that machines are still somewhat special.

 Current the following compose file variants are supported: "compose.yaml", "compose.yml", "docker-compose.yml" and "docker-compose.yaml".
 If you need more flexibility you can point to a